zencart/documentation/content/user/customizing/add_pages.md

 The built-in extra pages, [page_2](/user/admin_pages/configuration/configuration_definepagestatus/#define_page_2), [page_3](/user/admin_pages/configuration/configuration_definepagestatus/#define_page_3) and [page_4](/user/admin_pages/configuration/configuration_definepagestatus/#define_page_4), may be used to add content to your site.

-Turn on these pages from [Admin > Configuration > Define Page Status](/user/admin_pages/configuration/configuration_definepagestatus/), then modify the page content using the [Define Pages Editor](/user/admin_pages/tools/define_pages/).
+Turn on creation of links to these pages from [Admin > Configuration > Define Page Status](/user/admin_pages/configuration/configuration_definepagestatus/), then modify the page content using the [Define Pages Editor](/user/admin_pages/tools/define_pages/).

 ### Create a new page